obi-0/DevOps-Projects/Project 20/project20.md

 ![start-apache](images/start-apache.JPG)

-Create a docker-compose.yml and enter the code below:
+Create a docker-compose.yml, then enter the code below:

     version: "3.9"
     services: